Politicians lead show of support for Barbara Bush on Twitter

 Lawmakers from across the political spectrum led tributes to former first lady Barbara Bush Sunday after a spokesman announced the 92-year-old was in "failing health."

-The @SenateGOP Twitter account sent out the message: "Our thoughts and prayers are with the former First Lady Barbara Bush and the entire Bush family."
+The official @GOP Twitter account tweeted: "Our entire RNC family offers prayers of comfort and peace for Barbara Bush and the entire Bush family."

 House Minority Leader Nancy Pelosi, D-Calif., tweeted that Bush "is a comfort to her friends & family teaching us all how to live full of faith, love & humor."